invopop/gobl/regimes/mx/README.md

 }
 ```

-### `ClaveProdServ`
+### `ClaveProdServ` - Product or Service Code

 The CFDI’s `ClaveProdServ` field specifies the type of an invoice's line item.
-GOBL uses the line item identity type `SAT` to map the identity code directly (no transformation) to the `ClaveProdServ` field.
+GOBL uses the line item identity key `sat-prod-serv` to map the identity code directly to the `ClaveProdServ` field.

+The catalogue of available Product or Service codes that form part of the CFDI standard is immense with some 50.000 entries to choose from.
+At this time, GOBL will not validate these fields, you'll have to check with local accountants to check which code should be used for your products or services.

 ### Example

-The following GOBL maps to the `10101602` (Patos vivos) value of the `ClaveProdServ` field:
+The following GOBL maps to the `10101602` (Patos vivos) value to the `ClaveProdServ` field:

 ```js
 {